Wardrobe of Mary, Queen of Scots: The 1586 inventories

+Embroidery and pictorial sources

 A further inventory was made at Chartley on 18 May of needlework in the keeping of Renée Rallay alias Mademoiselle de Beauregard.
 This includes 102 flowers worked in petit-point, 124 birds, and another 116 birds cut-out, 16 four-footed beasts including a lion attacking a wild boar, 52 fish, and other works of embroidery intended for a bed and a cloth of estate.
 Another paper (in two parts) in French describes the devices on Mary's bed, the embroidered emblems with Latin mottoes.

 Embroidery was a lifelong hobby and passion for Mary.
+She embroidered a pair of cushions as gifts for the Cardinal of Lorraine in 1574.
+One of her French administrators, Gilles, Seigneur du Verger, sent her a range of coloured silk thread in 1577, which she called "soyes de nuances pour mes ouvrages.

-She used designs from emblem books and illustrations from the natural history works of Conrad Gesner.
-A ginger "catte" based on a woodcut of Gesner's may have been intended to represent Elizabeth I.
+Mary used designs from emblem books and illustrations from the natural history works of Conrad Gesner.
+A ginger "catte" based on a woodcut of Gesner's may have been intended to represent Elizabeth I. Other sources for animals incorporated for motifs worked by Mary include the publications of Pietro Andrea Mattioli and Pierre Belon.
+Her "bird of America", the toucan, was based on an illustration by André Thevet, and she also copied his "Su".
+Thevet had a number of connections to Mary, and the Guise and French royal family, and had sailed to Brazil in the fleet of Nicolas Durand de Villegaignon, who captained Mary's two voyages between France and Scotland.

 Treason as a cushion

 A design with the Latin motto Virescit Vulnere Virtus (virtue grows strong by wounding) seems to signal her will and ambition to survive her rival.
 Made up a cushion cover as a gift to the Duke of Norfolk, the design featured a hand descending from heaven with a pruning hook, as if to clear away old growth for new shoots.
 This was interpreted as referring to Elizabeth as barren stock and the continuance of the English crown through the descent of Mary.